tribalwarshelp/scripts/README.md

 [Code](https://raw.githubusercontent.com/tribalwarshelp/scripts/master/dist/extendedTribeProfile.js)

-This script adds many useful actions and pieces of information to the tribe profile.
+This script adds new actions and pieces of information to the tribe profile.

 - Dominance
 - Best rank